Realgreat01/ignite-dev-test/utils/ReadMe.md

 Hi, Kindly add this token to your environemnt variable to test the API.

-GITHUB_TOKEN = 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
+GITHUB_TOKEN = "github_pat_11ALTRUKY 0iMrcrpwWeKUr_GoPsFLs1D FigxWXOZCtP0mzHzCfyZlCA GLUBtIxY0NBP6KN4GZE wQxbkKdJ"

-This is because of security concerns
+This is because of security concerns.

+##Kindly remove the spaces in the variable or generate your own tokwn from here "https://github.com/settings/tokens?page=1&type=beta" to test and use.